 Freedom of information class: How we deliver functions and services

-An update on our key performance indicators for the first quarter of 2020.
+An update on our key performance indicators (KPIs) for the last quarter of 2021/22.

 Objective one: Complete Scotland's land register by 2024

 Our aim is to stabilise then reduce the arrear through despatching 60% of new applications within 35 days.

 |Clear pre-2022 cases||5,390||Between 2,000 and 5,000||Ahead of target|

 |Transfer of Part (without unregistered prior applications)||80.6%||65.0%||Ahead of target|

 Objective two: Lead on the innovative provision of land and property data